List of Copa Libertadores finals

 The Copa Libertadores is a seasonal association football competition that was established in 1960.
 It begins in mid-January and ends with the final in November of the same year.
 The Copa Libertadores is open to the league champions of CONMEBOL member associations; clubs finishing from second to fourth position in the stronger leagues of the region, such as the Brazilian league, are also included.
 Originally, only the champions of their respective national league could participate in the competition.
 However, in 1966 this was changed to allow the runners-up of the leagues to compete.
 Until 2018, the final was contested over two legs, one at each participating club's stadium.
 From 2019, the format was changed, with the final being a single game played at a predetermined venue.

 The data below does not include the 1948 South American Championship of Champions, as it is not listed by CONMEBOL either as a Libertadores edition or an official competition.
 It must be pointed out, however, that at least in the years 1996 and 1997, CONMEBOL entitled equal status to both the Copa Libertadores and the 1948 tournament, in that the 1948 champions (Vasco da Gama) were allowed to participate in the Supercopa Libertadores, a CONMEBOL official competition that allowed participation for former Libertadores champions only (for example, not admitting participation for champions of other CONMEBOL official competitions, such as the Copa CONMEBOL).
+The 1948 competition is referred to at the Conmebol website as the competition that, 12 years later, would become the Copa Libertadores.

 Independiente hold the record for the most victories, with seven wins since the competition's inception.
 They have also won the competition the most times consecutively, winning four in a row from 1972 to 1975.
 Boca Juniors are second with six wins; they won their last title in 2007.
 Peñarol are third with five wins, the most recent being in 1987.
 Boca Juniors have lost the most finals, having lost on six occasions.
 Overall, 27 clubs have won the competition since its inception in 1960.
-Clubs from Argentina have won 25 Copas Libertadores titles among them.
-Brazilian clubs are second with 24 victories, and Uruguayan clubs are third with 8 titles.
+Clubs from Argentina and Brazil have won 25 Copas Libertadores titles each among them; Uruguayan clubs are third with 8 titles.
 Since the inception of the tournament, two finals have been derbies: an Argentine one (Superclásico in 2018 - the only time, as of 2025, both finalists represented the same country other than Brazil) and a Brazilian one (Clássico da Saudade in 2020).
-As of 2025, there have been six all-Brazilian Copa Libertadores finals, including three back-to-back ones from 2020 to 2022.
-Brazilian clubs are currently holding a record-breaking winning streak (six in a row, starting in 2019).
+As of 2025, there have been seven all-Brazilian Copa Libertadores finals, including three back-to-back ones from 2020 to 2022.
+Brazilian clubs are currently holding a record-breaking winning streak (seven in a row, starting in 2019).